 - The boundaries of Environmental Biology and the sphere concept. - How is plant life affected by the global climate change? - What are the components of ecosystems and why is sustaining the plant biodiversity important? - What are the polluting factors for air and water? - How are carbon and nutrients recycled in the environment. - How do biotic and abiotic stress factors affect ecosystems. - How are the soils being degraded and conserved? - Effects of solid and hazardous wastes to environment. - How is polluted land and water biologically re-mediated? - What are pests and how are they managed. - Is Agriculture Friend or Foe for the Environment? - Food security: Solutions for sustainable production and distribution of the food.

 Assessment (% impact on final grade)

-- Attendance rule 1 (students who miss to attend >15% of class meeting hours cannot take the final exam)

-- Attendance rule 2 (10%)
+- Attendance (10%)

-- Midterm Exam (20%)

-- Presentation (20%)
+- Presentation (25%)

-- Term Paper (25%)
+- Term Paper (40%)

 - Final Exam (25%)

 Weekly Activity (subject to change)